yhirose/cpp-httplib/README.md

 A C++11 single-file header-only cross platform HTTP/HTTPS library.

 It's extremely easy to setup.
-Just include **httplib.h** file in your code!
+Just include the **httplib.h** file in your code!

 NOTE: This is a 'blocking' HTTP library.
 If you are looking for a 'non-blocking' library, this is not the one that you want.